-The Target of Evaluation (TOE) is called Database Engine of Microsoft SQL Server 2005 Enterprise Edition (English) SP1 Version/Build 9.00.2047.00 and is a part of the product package of the SQL Server 2005.
-Not part of the TOE but part of the product package of SQL Server 2005 are tools, applications, and services such as Replication Services, Notification Services, Integration Services, Analysis Services, Reporting Services, Management Tools, Development Tools.
+The Target of Evaluation (TOE) and subject of the Security Target (ST) [6] is the database management system (DBMS) product "Database Engine of Microsoft SQL Server 2005 SP2, Enterprise Edition (English) Version 9.00.3068.00" with Service Pack 2 and GDR 4.

+Not part of the TOE but part of the product package of SQL Server are tools, applications, and services such as Replication Services, Notification Services, Integration Services, Analysis Services, Reporting Services, Management Tools, Development Tools.

 Although they are delivered together with the TOE, they are excluded from the TOE and are considered part of the IT-environment.
 The clients are also IT-environment.
+Please read the security target, chapters 2.1, 2.2, and 2.4 for a description of the product type, the physical and logical scope of the TOE and the boundaries of the TOE.

-The document "Microsoft SQL Server TM 2005 SP1 Database Engine Common Criteria Evaluation, Guidance Addendum / Installation / Startup" [10] describes the evaluated configuration and the necessary setup to achieve the evaluated configuration.
-It also describes that several functions are not part of the evaluation, such as the VIA protocol, Management Studio, Graphical User Interface (e.g. SQL Configuration Manager), common language runtime (CLR) hosting, encryption functions, support of Windows User Interface Design and

-Development, Support of Windows Internationalization (the English version is evaluated), and clustered servers.
+The document "Microsoft SQL Server TM 2005 Database Engine Common Criteria Evaluation - Guidance Addendum / Installation / Startup" [11] describes the evaluated configuration and the necessary setup to achieve the evaluated configuration.
+It also describes that some functions were not part of the evaluation, such as the VIA protocol, Management Studio, Graphical User Interface (e.g. SQL Configuration Manager and SQLXML Client Features), common language runtime (CLR), encryption features, support of Windows User Interface Design and Development, Support of Windows Internationalization (the English version is evaluated), and clustered servers.